5 Travel Tips For The Single Woman In Morocco

 Traveling as a solo female can be challenging at the best of times, but throw Morocco into the mix and you are soon to discover that this is one country that will test your limits of endurance.
 There is a plethora on the internet of horror stories that single females have endured from being spat upon, subjected to male sexual taunts and aggression, to having rocks thrown at them, which definitely wins the "ouch" factor.

-But for all of these nightmare experiences, traveling vibrant Morocco is a temptation that many women cannot ignore, simply because we are female.
+But for all of these nightmare experiences, travelling vibrant Morocco is a temptation that many women cannot ignore, simply because we are female.
 It is a vibrant land of rich culture, the landscape is as colorful as a rainbow and totally seductive with its hammans, shopping, the diversity of the holidays available from glorious sun drenched beaches to cool mountain hideaways, and the fact that it is a country to jump to when your Schengen visa time is up.

 So when the lure of this wild untamed land claims your psyche, consider the advice below before packing your bags.
 Don't forget as with every country; there are good people and bad people, every city has its "trouble" areas and you get back the vibes that you unknowingly put out.